VinuJ/pong/README.md

 # pong
-PROM 2019 - Pong on a Pi
+Pong made for Raspberry Pi in 2019, for a 1st year module on the programming of micro-controllers